Lisa Jaster: It's Time to Delete the Adjective

 Prior to receiving her Ranger tab, Lisa worked as an engineer with Shell Oil in Houston and an Army Reserve individual mobilization augmentee with the U.S. Army Corps of Engineers.
 Lisa initially was commissioned in the Army in 2000 after graduating from the prestigious United States Military Academy at West Point, and returned to the reserves in 2012 after a 5-year hiatus from serving.
 She volunteered for combat training when she discovered the Army Ranger course was being opened to women for the first time in 60 years as a U.S. government experiment to see how women would fare in the notoriously brutal program.
-Currently, Lisa freelances for the Talent War Group as a contributor and speaker teaching corporations how to recruit, train, and retain talent within their teams during the week and commands the 980th Engineer Battalion in the Army Reserve.
+Currently, Lisa serves on the leadership team of Talent War Group as partner and senior consultant, advising corporations on how to recruit, train, and retain talent within their teams and commands the 980th Engineer Battalion in the Army Reserve.
+She is also the author of the book Delete the Adjective, in which, she shares captivating stories of her experiences in Ranger School while offering valuable lessons on breaking the barriers society places on you

 Lisa is the recipient of numerous military accolades including two Bronze Star Medals and the Meritorious Service Medal.